norton120/Lucy/README.md

 each is a basic instance of that framework where we can run a suite of Sid tests in an agnostic way.

-> [!IMPORTANT]
-> We really need a simple front-end to test this with.
-Considering a Mattermost installation? or just setting up a test Slack/Discord to start?
-Open to ideas.